TheRealKasumi/NikoLight/documentation/build.md

 ![LED Connection](media/planning/led-chain.png)

-If you are done building the chains and inserting the LEDs into their case, it's recommended to apply some glue so they cant slip out again.
+If you are done building the chains and inserting the LEDs into their case, it's recommended to apply some glue so they can't slip out again.
 Fabric tape can also be used to fix them in place.
-Also you can use it to wrap the wires and avoid unwanted noises when driving.
+Also, you can use it to wrap the wires and avoid unwanted noises when driving.
 Last step is to solder or crimp the XH 3 pin male connector to the first LED.
 The following picture shows the pinout.